brownritt/cfw2022/reference/Virtual_environments.md

 ```
 conda env create -f environment.yml
 ```
-Note this create command does not include a name for the virtual environment; the name is actually listed inside the `environment.yml` file, and that is the name `conda` will use.
+Note the `env` invocation of the "envionrment" module (it is included when creating from an environment file but not when creating from a command line list of packages).
+This create command does not include a name for the virtual environment; the name is listed inside the `environment.yml` file, and that is the name `conda` will use.

 One useful pro-trick is to export a list of just the packages you actually requested, not including all the other packages `conda` installs to satisfy the dependencies:
 ```